 When we can’t actually get away from work or school to travel and explore, we satisfy our wanderlust with the adventures of others.
 As I’m currently living in a city working a full time office job, I have taken to reading books to keep me connected to the outside (that and writing this blog).

-Each month, I’m going to be recommending a few books that I’ve found to be particularly interesting/intriguing/wonderful.
-To start things off, this month I have four recommendations.
+Today I have four recommendations for you.
 I’d classify these as Modern Outdoor Adventure Classics because they’re all relatively new books (all of the authors are currently living, that is) but I’d consider them to be classics in that they touch on universal experiences like fear and challenge, excitement and triumph.
 Oh and they’re all nonfiction – these people really did these things!
 Enjoy!

 In Wild, Cheryl life has just about hit rock bottom.
 Her family had been torn apart, her marriage was falling apart, and she was dangerously close to a heroin addition.
 Then, with no experience and very little guidance, she made the impromptu decision to hike the Pacific Crest Trail for four months alone.